 Designing a medical device or combination product requires immense expertise in risk management to ensure compliance and control liability — and human factors engineering (HFE) is a critical (and increasingly scrutinized) input to this process.
 But, it can yield major benefits that extend far beyond increasing product safety and appeasing regulatory bodies.
-We sat down with Matt Gottschalk, Director of Human Factors for Veranex’s European division to discuss.
+We sat down with Matt Gottschalk, Managing Director for Veranex’s European division to discuss.

 What is human factors engineering (HFE) as it relates to medical device and drug delivery product design?

 HFE is all about observing.
 It’s about studying how the users of your product react and interact with what you put in front of them.
 Most importantly, it’s about applying our observations and knowledge of human behavior — physical and cognitive abilities and limitations — to build healthcare experiences that are safe, effective, and don’t go against the grain of human intuition.

 It’s important to note that an HFE team does a lot more than run studies and write reports.
 The real art of this activity is in how study observations are leveraged to influence and improve the design.
 The best HF engineers can turn their observations into actionable design solutions.

 As it turns out, this is so important that the FDA and just about every other major regulatory body now require you to incorporate HFE as part of your design process.
 Why?
 There are pretty alarming statistics on how frequently use error actually happens.
 An estimated 250K Americans die every year due to preventable medical errors — making it the third leading cause of death behind heart disease and cancer.

 So you’re telling me I have a new regulatory requirement to worry about now?